 Is software tax deductible?

-Yes, software used for business is generally tax deductible as an ordinary and necessary business expense.
-SaaS subscriptions are deducted in the year paid.
-Perpetual software licenses may qualify for Section 179 immediate expensing or be depreciated over time.
+Yes, when the software is an ordinary and necessary business cost.
+Recurring SaaS subscriptions are generally business operating expenses.
+Purchased off-the-shelf software may qualify for Section 179 or depreciation, depending on the facts.

 Are software subscriptions tax deductible?